ihash22/spring-petclinic/readme_devops.md

 screenshots/Screenshot 2025-07-31 at 10.13.42 AM.png

-* Re-ran docker-compose to make sure it was visible in the docker container
+* Re-run docker-compose to make sure it is visible in the docker container

 screenshots/Screenshot 2025-07-31 at 10.17.20 AM.png

-* Created Auth Token for Jenkins
+* Create Auth Token for Jenkins

 screenshots/Screenshot 2025-07-31 at 10.17.40 AM.png